2018 KNIK 100/200 RACE RULES

-No Man’s Land will be at the lake’s edge of Knik Lake as marked on the return trail.
+No Man’s Land will be at the Deshka Landing/Eagle Quest Check point’s edge of Deshka Landing/Eagle Quest Check point as marked on the return trail.
 The official finish will be considered the first dog’s nose across the Finish Line.

-A paid-in-full team withdrawing before 0001 hours Alaska Standard Time on December 22, 2015 will be refunded 75% of their entry fee.
-If a Knik race representative has made every reasonable attempt to contact a musher (or their alternate contact) to refund their entry fee but cannot reach them within 90 days, the full entry fee will be forfeited and deemed non-refundable.
+When the entry fee is paid, if a team withdraws within 30 days, they will be refunded 50% of their entry fee, UNTIL noon on December 10, 2017 from which time they will not receive any refund.
+If a Knik race representative has made every reasonable attempt to contact a musher (or their alternate contact) to refund their entry fee but cannot reach them within 10 days, the full entry fee will be forfeited and deemed non-refundable.

 Payment of the entry fee is not required to be on the waiting list.
 If a team is moved up from the waiting list, then full payment of the entry fee must be made immediately to guarantee their spot.

-Mushers must be at least 18 years of age on January 7, 2017.
-All entrants will also be required to sign race entrant participation release forms provided by the Knik race committee at the time of the race.
+Mushers must be at least 18 years of age on January 6, 2018.
+All entrants will also be required to sign race entrant participation release forms provided by the Knik race committee before the race.

 The Knik race committee honors censures from all other sled dog racing organizations, and additionally will not accept entry from any person convicted of animal cruelty.